 Evaluators will develop estimates of free ridership based on the two No Program Score options outlined above and the two Program Components Score specifications outlined in the Core protocol.
 Evaluators will select one of these for purposes of calculating the annual incremental energy savings for comparing to the legislated goal.
 Evaluators will present the results of both estimates of free ridership in EM&V reporting.

-Energy Assessments
+Energy Assessments Protocol

 This protocol is applicable to the Department of Commerce & Economic Opportunity Energy Assessments Program.
 This program provides building analysis that is designed to identify energy-saving opportunities in public sector facilities.
 The program provides participants with design assistance reports that analyze energy efficiency measures in detail.
 The reports describe measures individually and in bundles in order to encourage participants to take advantage of the synergies that exist when the whole building is considered.
 Cost-effective strategy implementation is encouraged.
 “Cost-effective” is defined as bundles of measures with an internal rate of return (of the needed investment) greater than the current discount rate and the net present value of the investment greater than zero.
 The estimated savings and the additional costs of implementing all analyzed measures are evaluated in a life-cycle cost analysis.